elyosemite/IronDome/README.md

 🔒🔑🛡️

-Welcome to the PKI and Digital Certificates Project, where security meets innovation through robust cryptographic algorithms.
+Welcome to the Irno Dome: Public Key Infrastructure Project, where security meets innovation through robust cryptographic algorithms.

 ## Overview

-This project focuses on the study and implementation of Public Key Infrastructure (PKI) for secure digital communications.
+This project focuses on the study and implementation of Public Key Infrastructure (PKI) for secure digital communications according to RFC 5280.
 It includes:

 - Generation of RSA key pairs for asymmetric encryption.
 - Implementation of Diffie-Hellman for session key exchange.